xpodev/quickstruct-js/README.md

 Quick Struct is a simple and fast way to create cpp structs in TypeScript.

+> [!WARNING]
+> This package is still in development and is not published to npm and yarn yet.

 ## Installation

 ```bash
 npm install quickstruct